realkemon/home/README.md

 **Revelator** *(Deathmatch map concept)*

 ---
-*This map started as a concept map for a possible Deathmatch gamemode that was intended to be implemented in lua and used on our gameserver years ago.
-Over half a decade ago to be precise...
+*This map started as a concept map for a possible Deathmatch gamemode that was intended to be implemented in lua and used on our gameserver ages ago.
 However, the map quickly evolved into a test ground for experiments regarding lighting, terrain blending, bump mapping and many other 'special' effects in Wolfenstein: Enemy Territory.*
 <br>
 <a href="https://github.com/realkemon/home/blob/master/pages/revelator.md#"> >> Read more</a>